jacobvarner/hoops-jacobvarner/_posts/2020-1-31-breaking-down-individual-win-loss-records-for-auburn-basketball-in-the-bruce-pearl-era.md

 author: Jacob Varner
 tags: [Auburn, Stats]
 time_to_read: 7 minutes
+description: Adapting John Oliver's individual win-loss advanced stat and applying it to Auburn basketball players in the Bruce Pearl era.
 ---

 So the idea/reason for this post goes back to a few tweets I had earlier this